earthly/earthly/README.md

 **🛠 Programming language agnostic** - *allows use of language-specific build tooling*

-**🔁 Reproducible builds** - *does not depend on user's local installation.
+**🔁 Repeatable builds** - *does not depend on user's local installation.
 Runs the same locally, as in CI*

 **⛓ Parallelism that just works** - *builds in parallel without special considerations the user has to make*